High school under fire for erasing Trump slogans from yearbook

 "He was disappointed.
 This was the first election he has been interested in," said Grant's father, Joseph Berardo.

-Now the school is facing accusations of censorship, and the parents of three students are looking for answers -- and new yearbooks.
+Now the school is facing accusations of censorship, a teacher has been suspended and the parents of three students are looking for answers -- and new yearbooks.

 "I want the yearbooks to be reissued and I want a letter from the administration explaining why they are reissuing the yearbook," Joseph Berardo said.